MPoL-dev/MPoL/docs/index.md

 MPoL is *not* an imaging application nor a pipeline, though MPoL components could be used to build specialized workflows.
 We are focused on providing a numerically correct and expressive set of core primitives so the user can leverage the full power of the PyTorch (and Python) ecosystem to solve their research-grade imaging tasks.
 This is already a significant development and maintenance burden for the limited resources of our small research team, so our immediate scope must necessarily be limited.

 To get a sense of what MPoL is and what background material this library assumes, please look at the [](introduction.md).
-If the package is right for your needs, installation instructions are available [](installation.md).
+If the package is right for your needs, follow the [installation instructions](installation.md).

-This documentation provides a short set of tutorials demonstrating key components of the MPoL library.
+This documentation covers the API and a short set of tutorials demonstrating key components of the MPoL library.
 Longer examples demonstrating how one might use MPoL components to build an imaging workflow are packaged together in the [MPoL-dev/examples](https://github.com/MPoL-dev/examples) repository.

 If you'd like to help build the MPoL package, please check out the [](developer-documentation.md) to get started.
 For more information about the constellation of packages supporting RML imaging and modeling, check out the MPoL-dev organization [website](https://mpol-dev.github.io/) and [github](https://github.com/MPoL-dev) repository hosting the source code.
 If you have any questions, please ask us on our [Github discussions page](https://github.com/MPoL-dev/MPoL/discussions).